Link to this sectionDatasets#

 | Top Classes | Donut chart of the 10 most frequent annotation classes |

-| Image Widths | Histogram of image width distribution with mean |
+| Image Dimensions | Histogram of image width and height distribution (overlaid) with mean |

 | Points per Instance | Polygon vertex or keypoint count per annotation (segment/pose) |